ozjongwon/dynohub/README.md

-# Dynohub, a Clojure DynamoDB client
+# Dynohub, a Clojure DynamoDB client with transaction layer

-Dynohub was forked from Peter Taoussanis' [Faraday](https://github.com/ptaoussanis/faraday).
+Dynohub was initially forked from Peter Taoussanis' [Faraday](https://github.com/ptaoussanis/faraday).
+Then added a transaction layer(a port of https://github.com/awslabs/dynamodb-transactions) on top of the plain client API.

+There are three layers of abstraction:
+  * Dynohub  - a plain client layer
+  * Dynolite - a handy client layer on top of Dynohub
+  * Dynotx   - a transaction enabled client layer on top of Dynolite

 The most of internal details are same between Dynohub and Faraday, except:
   * Experimental new design to learn low level Clojure programming
   * Further abstraction layers (Dynolite)
   * Flexible binary data read/write

+Dynotx provides useful when transaction is required with DynamoDB.
+It provides the same consistent API functions as Dynolite.

-Most parts of Faraday documentation can be served as Dynohub documentation.
+Currently there is no documentation, but most parts of Faraday documentation can be served as Dynohub documentation.
+Also there are some test cases which may be useful to use the Dynotx layer.

 ## Getting started